MichealRollins-Green/Driver-ASE/README.md

 mkdir shapeit

-mv bin example LICENCE shapeit
+mv Driver-ASE-bin example LICENCE shapeit

 ####impute2(the static verison was used for this pipeline)

 download link - https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#download

-Place the compressed archive in the bin directory and decompress it
+Place the compressed archive in the Driver-ASE-bin directory and decompress it

 ####Installing impute2